FindMySchool LogoFindMySchool

 Offers

 Admissions for Year 7 follow the local coordinated process, with Woldgate operating a catchment area and explicit oversubscription criteria.
-For September 2026 entry, the local authority key date information indicates that the application portal opens 1 September 2025, with an on-time deadline of 31 October 2025, and secondary offers released on 2 March 2026.
+For September 2027 entry, East Riding’s timetable indicates that applications open on 1 September 2026, the on-time deadline is 31 October 2026, and secondary offers are released on 1 March 2027.

 The school’s published admissions policy for 2026 to 2027 sets a Year 7 Published Admission Number of 240 and confirms there is no supplementary information form required for application.
 Oversubscription is resolved through a priority order that includes looked-after and previously looked-after children, children of staff in defined circumstances, attendance at named trust feeder primaries, residence in catchment, siblings, attendance at named non-trust feeder primaries, and finally distance to the school, with random allocation used only as a final tie-breaker where distance does not separate applicants.